 The Quaker Five in the 1787 national Abolition Committee

 Five Quaker businessmen were prominent in this 12-member committee.
 Four were British and one was from Pennsylvania.

 (1770-1843) became an eminent pharmacist.
 A generous philanthropist and activist, he supported many causes - anti-slavery, poverty, emergency relief, and education.
 He travelled widely in Europe and Russia, in connection with these.

-William Cookworthy (1705 – 1780) had wide interests, but his major achievement was to begin porcelain manufacturing in Britain.
-Prior to his investigations, local potteries had only made earthenware and all porcelain was imported from China.
-He was also a very active Quaker minister.
+(1705 – 1780) had wide interests, but his major achievement was to begin porcelain manufacturing in Britain.
+Prior to this, potteries had only made earthenware: porcelain had to be imported from China.
+He was a very active Quaker minister.